angrave/Moodle-mbz-to-excel/README.md

 * HTML content is extracted as plain text
 * Text encoded as base-64 is decoded
 * Moodle userid are converted into anonymous ids (that can be specified external or defined as random hex digits)
-* user IPv4 addresses are optionally converted in geographic locations (town, state, country, lattitude and longitude etc)
+* User IPv4 addresses are optionally converted in geographic locations (town, state, country, lattitude and longitude etc)
 * References to surrounding tags are automatically indexed
 * Superfluous xml tags that only act as a container are discarded rather than creating yet more tables
 * Attributes and leaf tags are combined as columns for the table